cakephp/docs/en/views/helpers/form.rst

 When customizing, ``fields``, you can use the ``$options`` parameter to control the generated legend/fieldset.

 - ``fieldset`` Set to ``false`` to disable the fieldset.
-If a string is supplied it will be used as the class name for the fieldset element.
+You can also pass an array of parameters to be applied as HTML attributes to the fieldset tag.
+If you pass an empty array, the fieldset will be displayed without attributes.
 - ``legend`` Set to ``false`` to disable the legend for the generated input set.
   Or supply a string to customize the legend text.